FuzzyMistborn/blog/content/post/2021/opnsense-wol/index.md

 ---
-title: "Using WakeOnLan with Opnsense and HomeAsssitant"
+title: "Using WakeOnLan with Opnsense and HomeAssistant"
 author: "FuzzyMistborn"
 date: 2021-05-28T08:38:00Z
 slug: opnsense-wol